s-lindenau/OpenMusicScrobbler/README.md

   - Building
     - `git clone git@github.com:s-lindenau/OpenMusicScrobbler.git`
     - `mvn clean package`
+  - Supply api keys
+    - If desired the Last.fm api keys can be added to the final build by setting the following options on the `mvn package` command:
+      - `-Dlastfm.api.key=mykey`
+      - `-Dlastfm.api.secret=mysecret`
   - From the packaged build take the following:
       - ~/target/open-music-scrobbler-_version_.jar
       - ~/target/dependencies folder
+      - ~/target/config.properties
+  - Release zip
+    - All the relevant files listed above are also zipped for convenient distribution
+    - See ~/target/release folder
 - Running the application
   - Configure the required properties
   - Run with `java -jar` open-music-scrobbler-_version_.jar